Green Party candidates want $4B hike in school aid

 Green Party candidates want $4B hike in school aid, more local control

-Hawkins and Lee said the state could pay for it through higher income taxes on wealthier New Yorkers.
+Howie Hawkins and Jia Lee said the state could pay for it through higher income taxes on wealthier New Yorkers.

 ALBANY – The Green Party candidates for governor and lieutenant governor on Wednesday called for an overhaul of public education spending and control in a race in which the performance and cost of schools is a major issue.

-Green candidate for governor Howie Hawkins and his running mate, New York City school teacher Jia Lee, said they would have the state pay $4 billion more in aid so schools could hire more and better teachers and reduce class sizes.
-The liberal candidates also said they would restore more control of schools to parents, educators and local school boards with fewer mandates from the Legislature, governor and state Board of Regents.
+Green candidate for governor Howie Hawkins and his running mate, New York City schoolteacher Jia Lee, said they would have the state pay $4 billion more in aid so schools could hire more and better teachers and reduce class sizes.
+The candidates also said they would restore more control of schools to parents, educators and local school boards, with fewer mandates from the legislature, governor and state Board of Regents.

 “Schools are strapped for cash,” said Lee, a special education teacher in New York City schools and mother of a child attending high school in the city.